 Follicular Unit Transplant (FUT)

-Follicular unit transplantation (FUT) is the older hair transplant method, and is regarded by hair transplant doctors as the most effective in restoring more hair density and yielding better quality hair grafts.
+Follicular unit transplantation (FUT) is a more “traditional” hair transplant method, and is regarded by many hair transplant doctors as the most effective in restoring better hair density and yielding higher quality hair grafts.
 The FUT involves the excision of a thin strip of skin at the lower part of scalp, at the back of the head, which is why it is also known as the strip method.
 Groups of 1-4 follicles, known as follicular units, are carefully removed under a microscope.
 These hair grafts are then ready for transplant.
 The hair grafts are placed in an implanter device.
 During surgery, the surgeon or technician has several implanter devices in hand, with an assistant continuously refilling the implanters.
 Anywhere from 1500-3000 grafts are harvested and transplanted in session, which depends on the density of the donor area.
 As many as 4000 grafts can be harvested in a session, but these are rare cases.

 Excising the strip of skin is both a significant advantage of the FUT method, as well as what many consider its disadvantage.
-Using the strip of skin, follicular units can be removed intact completely intact, so no grafts are damaged at the root (transection).
-Since the strip is out of the body, the patient is not subjected to long hours surgery.
+Using the strip of skin, follicular units can be removed intact completely intact, so fewer grafts are damaged at the root (transection).
+Since the strip is removed fairly quickly, the patient is not subjected to long hours surgery.

-The FUT yields more and better quality grafts than any other hair transplant method.
-Since the strip is removed from the body, follicular units can be harvested with the roots (dermal papillae) fully intact and healthy.
+It is generally believed by hair transplant surgeons that FUT yields more and better quality grafts than any other hair transplant method.
+Since the strip is removed from the body, follicular units can be harvested with the roots (dermal papillae) intact and healthy.
 The strip only yields hairs that are genetically-resistant to the effects of DHT, so transplanted hairs are not prone to hair thinning.